mnellemann/hmci/README.md

 # HMC Insights

 **HMCi** is a utility that collects metrics from one or more *IBM Power HMC* systems.
 The metric data is processed and saved into an InfluxDB time-series database.
 Grafana can be used to visualize the metrics from InfluxDB.
+This software is not supported or endorsed by International Business Machines (IBM).

 Metrics includes:
 - *Managed Systems* - the physical Power servers